This post may contain affiliate links. Read my full disclosure policy.

-A flavorful recipe for Gremolata, a zesty Italian herb sauce that gives a flavorful boost to fish, chicken, pasta, soups and stews.
-Made with very simple ingredients, this version is made into a “sauce” with an olive-oil base and keeps for 7-10 days in the fridge.
-Make it in 5 minutes!
+A simple recipe for Gremolata, a zesty Italian herb sauce that gives a flavorful boost to fish, chicken, pasta, soups and stews.
+Made with straightforward ingredients, in just 5 minutes, this version is made into a “sauce” with an olive oil base and keeps for 7 days in the fridge.
+Video!

 In catering, we would often serve Gremolata with grilled beef or slow-braised meats to give them a bit of brightness.
 At home, I use it on practically everything.

-This recipe a 1 cup jar that keeps for 7-10 days in the fridge.
-I promise… it won’t last that long though!
+This recipe makes a 1-cup jar that keeps in the fridge for 7-10 days.
+I promise… it won’t last that long, though!

-I’m so excited for you to try Gremolata and hear what creative ways you will use it!
+I’m so excited for you to try Gremolata and can’t wait to hear what creative ways you will use it!

 - Yield: 2/3 cup 1x